What does the Bible say about the peace of Christ?

-It seems so simple, yet, when we’re in the thick of it, it’s so hard.
-We get caught up in everything else that we need to do and forget to make time to spend with Jesus.
-But if we want to experience the peace of Christ we need to choose to make Jesus the focus of our life and walk with Him every day.
+It is easy to get caught up in everything we need to do and forget to make time to spend with Jesus.
+But if we want to experience the peace of Christ, we need to choose to make Jesus the focus of our life and walk with Him every day.

 When we do, the peace we are looking for will come.